anirudhlakkaraju/ascii-particles/README.md

 # ASCII Particle System for Coffee

-This is a fun project that simulates a particle system for a hot cup of coffee.
+This project simulates an ASCII particle system for a hot cup of coffee.
 The particle effect can be toggled between two options: **steam** and **fire**.

 The particle densities are generated as a normal distribution to create a realistic effect.
+Project inspiration credit goes to the Primeagen!

 ## Features:
 - **Steam Effect**: Simulates steam rising from your hot coffee.